johannschopplich/nuxt-api-party/docs/guide/openapi-types.md

 ## Using the Types

 For most usages, no further intervention is needed.
-Nuxt API Party will use the types generated from this config to infer the correct types automatically when `$myApi` and `useMyApiData` is used.
+Nuxt API Party will use the types generated from this configuration to infer the correct types automatically when [`useFetch`-like](/api/use-fetch-like) and [`$fetch`-like](/api/dollarfetch-like) composables are used.

 However, there may be a few things you may want to do now that you have type information.